 Frame 3: The bottom electromagnet (3) is energized; another 3.6° rotation occurs.

 Frame 4: The left electromagnet (4) is enabled, rotating again by 3.6°.
-When the top electromagnet (1) is again enabled, the teeth in the sprocket will have rotated by one tooth position; since there are 25 teeth, it will take 100 steps to make a full rotation in this example.
+When the top electromagnet (1) is again enabled, the teeth in the sprocket will have rotated by one tooth position; since there are 25 teeth, it will take 100 steps to make a full rotation in this example. ---end wiki clipping

+Because of the complexities in the coil energizing sequence it takes some circuitry to run a stepper motor.
+This is where the microcontroller comes in.
+But more on that later.
 The fact that you can get a step motor to turn to the exact same spot and hold a load makes it ideal for positioning functions.
 In this case we will be using 2 for the media trays, 1 to advance the Gantry that holds the printer guts and printhead, and a couple to fool the printers paper sensors..
 The 2 Media tray motors are pretty heavy duty and one of the more expensive electronics purchases.
 The gantry motor doesn't need to be too strong unless you cheap out on bearings for the gantry motion.
 The original paper feed motor is probably strong enough, but we need to take control of the Y motion.
 If we hooked the paper feed motor up directly the gantry would run itself off the end of the table before the page printed.
 We could hook the printer up to the microcontroller for signalling and run the salvaged motor.
 But I want to keep the original printer as whole as possible for modularity and simplicity.
 The common method is to hook the paper feed motor to the controller though an encoder.
 Basically a plastic disk with some dots and a paper feed sensor.
 The examples on the wiki are the complex kind we wont need anything so drastic.And we use the small motors hooked to the micro controller with encoders to signal the paper sensors.
+This way we leave the printer intact.

 We will be stealing the gear off the paper feed roller and using it to drive the gantry. this way the only math we have to figure out is how many steps of the new motor = 1 step of the old motor.
 Re-gearing would make exact positioning harder.
 Someone already did the math and fabrication of this critical component.
 We don't want to end up with squashed or weak models because the printer isn't covering the same distance.